Sian Naftal

 I have a diploma in working with children and young people.

-I have a level 5 diploma in Psychosexual therapy.
+I have a level 5 diploma in Psychosexual therapy and work with both individuals and couples of these issues.

 I am a fully trained bereavement counsellor and have worked at Hackney Bereavement Centre/St Josephs Hospice.
 I was also a volunteer for Bliss, providing emotional support to families who have babies on the neonatal intensive care unit.
 I am also an active media volunteer for Fertility Network UK.